tsuki-lang/tsuki/spec.md

 ## Pointers

 Pointers allow for passing _locations_ by reference.
-They differ from `rc` in that unlike an `rc`, a pointer is not owned.
+They differ from `box` in that unlike an `box`, a pointer is not owned.
 To maintain memory safety, each pointer has an associated lifetime; this lifetime corresponds to the scope where a pointer's original value originates from.
 The pointer must not outlive the underlying value, and this is enforced at compile-time.
 TODO: How?

 A mutable pointer type is written as `^var T`.
 An immutable pointer type is written as `^T`.
 The standard library aliases for both types of pointers are `PtrVar[T]` and `Ptr[T]`, respectively.